 These one-year fellowships are offered through the Smithsonian’s Office of Fellowships and Internships in partnership with the Graduate Dean's of Big Ten Academic Alliance in order to support research in residence at Smithsonian Institution facilities.
 The fellowships carry a stipend of $32,700 (plus tuition and health benefits) shared on a 50/50 basis by the Smithsonian Institution and the Fellow’s university.
 The Graduate School is pleased to partner with the Smithsonian in sponsoring UMD students.

-Since 2014, seven outstanding students from UMD have been awarded the Big Ten Academic Alliance/Smithsonian Institution Fellowship.
+Since 2014, eight outstanding students from UMD have been awarded the Big Ten Academic Alliance/Smithsonian Institution Fellowship.

 UMD BTAA Smithsonian Fellows

 Ms. MacCracken is a fifth-year doctoral candidate and is advised by Professor Jeffrey Shultz in the Department of Entomology.
 Her research focuses on insect herbivory during the Late Cretaceous of western North America.
 She explains how insect damage on fossil leaves provides direct evidence of plants and insects interacting in the distant past and is vital for reconstructing ancient ecosystems.